-The scheduled dates for this event are June 5-6 with the first leg on June 5 and the return scheduled for June 6.
+The scheduled dates for this event are June 4-6 with the first leg on June 5 and the return scheduled for June 6.
 Event planning is ongoing.
 As refinements are made, detailed information will be provided.

-2. EVENT ENTRIES and CLASSES
+2. EVENT ENTRIES

-The maximum number of entries allowed in the 2020 Ocean Cup - Gateway Marathon is 5 teams.
+The maximum number of entries allowed in the 2020 Ocean Cup - Gateway Marathon is 10 teams (subject to change by Powerboat P1 and Event Management Team).

 - a) All entries must be made via the Official P1 Entry Form and all accompanying terms and conditions complied with.
-Email: sport.usa@powerboatp1.com +1 407.985.1938 - b) Entry by a team is at the sole discretion of the event organizer who reserves the right to refuse entry. - c) The entry organizer has the right to refuse any boat considered unsuitable and /or which does not conform to the requirements of the rules.
-The reasons for refusal shall be submitted to the team in writing. - d) Pilots must possess a valid international license issued by their National Authority UIM member; if no national body is a member of the UIM, then that pilot must be licensed by another UIM national authority member.
+Email: sport.usa@powerboatp1.com Phone: +1 407.985.1938 - b) Open cockpit boats capable of exceeding 80mph are required to submit a CV for all pilots.
+The CVs are subject to review/acceptance by the Ocean Cup Racing Committee. - c) Entry by a team is at the sole discretion of the event organizer who reserves the right to refuse entry. - d) The entry organizer has the right to refuse any boat considered unsuitable and /or which does not conform to the requirements of the rules.
+The reasons for refusal shall be submitted to the team in writing. - e) Pilots must possess a valid international license issued by their National Authority UIM member; if no national body is a member of the UIM, then that pilot must be licensed by another UIM national authority member.